Member | Established: 1977 | Member since 1985

 Current Status: Sustain

-LIA adopted the IESBA’s Code of Ethics in 2010 with minor modifications and implemented processes to adopt subsequent amendments to the Code on an ongoing basis.
-LIA reports its members are required to adhere the 2020 International Code of Ethics.
+A 1984 amendment to the Accountants Act 1977 grants the Lesotho Institute of Accountants (LIA) the authority to set ethical standards for the profession.
+LIA first adopted the IESBA’s Code of Ethics in 2010 with minor modifications and implemented processes to adopt subsequent amendments to the Code on an ongoing basis.
+LIA members are required to refer to the 2023 International Code of Ethics.

 Current Status: Review & Improve